onflow/flow/flips/20220811-fungible-tokens-metadata.md

 ## Design Proposal

-The core of this proposal is to add the following interface and have the `FungibleToken.Vault`s implement it.
+The core of this proposal is to add the following interface and have any `FungibleToken.Vault` implement it.
 This is the same interface that can be found in the NFTs metadata contract.

 ```cadence
     /// Provides access to a set of metadata views.
 A struct or